mmghv/lumen-route-binding/README.md

 #### OPTION 2 (better)

-To create a dedicated service provider that extendes the package's one and place it in `app/Providers` :
+To create a dedicated service provider that extends the package's one and place it in `app/Providers` :

 ```PHP
 // app/Providers/RouteBindingServiceProvider.php